nationofmakers/maker-event-playbook/contributing.md

 {% include warning.html content = "NOTE, WE ARE NOT READY FOR YOU TO DO THIS, BUT WANTED TO CREATE THIS PAGE :)" %}

+### Please start by reading ["Why GitHub"](why_github.html) to learn why we chose GitHub and GitHub pages for the Maker Event Playbook and how we are organizing the project using Open Source software principles

 ## Contribute to the playbook overview sections
 This playbook has both an overview context and documentation from specific events.
 Use the steps below to contribute to the overview sections.